mkrueger/PPLEngine/README.md

 It adds:

  * PPE 3.30 Support
- * Reconstruction of control structures if then/elseif/else, while…endwhile, for…next, break & continue support
+ * Reconstruction of control structures if then/elseif/else, while…endwhile, for…next, break & continue, select case support
  * It tries to do some name guessing based on variable usage.
  * It's possible to see the raw output with the -r option
  * A bit more control over the output keyword style with the -s option

 ### Compiler
-  * Just prints what it could parse
+  * Compiles to .ppe but is probably full of bugs due to current AST refactorings

 ### Runner
-  * pplrun is able to run 99bottles.ppe and surely some more complex PPEs
+  * pplx is able to run 99bottles.ppe and surely some more complex PPEs (agsenter and agslogin work)
+  * But probably ~95% won't run but feel free to request some - it's easy to get one specific to run.

 ## TODO

 * Execution engine needs to be completed.
-* Compiler output to PPE?
+* Real Compiler/Decompiler support for 15.4 (debugging the old dos pplc/pcobard is the way to go here)
+* Possible rewrite the expression decompilation part - it's hard to follow atm.
+* LSP needs to be extended - find references, rename, code completion etc.

 ## Building & Running